RedisLabs/redislabs-docs/content/rc/administration/configure/backups.md

 - *port*: the port number of the server, if needed.
 - *path*: the backups path, if needed.

-### Can I export my Redis data from Redis Enterprise Cloud?
+### Can I export my Redis data from Redis Cloud Essentials?

 Absolutely!
-There is no lock-in with Redis Enterprise Cloud.
+There is no lock-in with Redis Cloud Essentials.
 Using the instructions on this page, you can export your latest RDB backup file from your cloud storage, FTP or HTTP server to any Redis server of your choice (paid subscriptions only).